 A splash block’s only function is to break the impact of water coming out of an elbow at the base of a downspout.
 If you have a bordered flower bed or some other reason to get that water further away, then typically you would install a downspout extension.

 Most routing can be done with downspout extensions, but properties that are really flat or that slope back toward the house may require underground drainage.

-Investing in an adequate gutter system with the right company can save a lot of headache and maintenance over the years.
-Periodic maintenance along with a good gutter system can keep your home safe from foundation problems, wood rot, erosion, and pest infestations.
+Investing in an adequate gutter system with the right company can save a lot of headaches and maintenance over the years.
+Periodic maintenance, along with a good gutter system, can keep your home safe from foundation problems, wood rot, erosion, and pest infestations.

 With Eric’s expert tips in mind, you’ll have a head start to getting the right fit for your home.